agalvezm/spatial-transcriptomics-tutorial/blog_post.md

 In addition to identifying genes that vary across transcriptional clusters, we can also look for genes that show **spatial structure**, that is, genes whose expression levels are **non-randomly distributed across the tissue**.

 One way to quantify this is with **Moran's I**, a measure of spatial autocorrelation.
-Genes with high Moran'€™s I values tend to be expressed in spatially coherent patterns, rather than scattered randomly across spots.
+Genes with high Moran'â‚¬â„¢s I values tend to be expressed in spatially coherent patterns, rather than scattered randomly across spots.

 We can compute this using: